Justinrapid25/CIS2023LinuxFinal/README.md

 ```

-**Step 13**: After the script was created permissions were changed using `chmod u+x finalbashscript.sh` in order to execute it.
+**Step 13**: Permissions were changed using `chmod u+x finalbashscript.sh` in order to execute it.
 Additionally, confirmed these permissions took effect running `ls -la`.

-**Step 14**: The script was executed in the current directory it was in using `./finalbashscript.sh` and it worked!
+**Step 14**: The script was executed in the current directory it was in using `./finalbashscript.sh`, and it worked!

 **Step 15**: Changed the *finalbashscript.sh* to a *.txt* file by running `mv finalbashscript.sh finalbashscript.txt`

 **Step 16**: Added *finalbashscript.txt* to be committed.
 Entered the command `git add finalbashscript.txt`.
 Then ran `git status` to make sure it was staged.

-**Step 17**: Added file to commit with a message executing the command `git commit -m "bash script Linux CIS2023 final project"`
+**Step 17**: Added file to commit with a message `git commit -m "bash script Linux CIS2023 final project"`

-**Step 18**: Pushed the file to Github running the command `git push origin main`.
+**Step 18**: Pushed the file to Github `git push origin main`.

 **Step 19**: Refreshed Github repo in browser and the file appeared!